 What you are about to read is but a brief summary of their work and how the Hanson Ranch Bonebed confirms one of the most cataclysmic events recorded in the Book of Genesis.

-The following article is a summary of the research pertaining to “Over 13,000 elements from a single bonebed help elucidate disarticulation and transport of an Edmontosaurus thanatocoenosis,” by Keith Snyder, et al. The views expressed reflect those of the authors mentioned, and not necessarily those of New Creation.
+The following is a summary of “Over 13,000 elements from a single bonebed help elucidate disarticulation and transport of an Edmontosaurus thanatocoenosis” by Keith Snyder and et al., and of the surrounding discussion and research pertaining to it.
+The views expressed do not necessarily reflect those of New Creation.

 Not Your Average Bonebed

 The HR Bonebed contains a menagerie of organisms, many of which are unusual to us in the present.
 But others are very similar to those found alive today.
-Fossils of freshwater and brackishwater mollusks, snails, ray-finned fish, elasmobranchs (the group containing sharks, stingrays, and skates), crocodiles, turtles, and a few mammal teeth and bird bones have been found at the site.
-But what makes the HR Bonebed standout is that it contains an estimated 10,000 and 25,000 invidual dinosaurs.2 These include Triceratops, Pachycephalosaurus, and an assortment of theropods (meat-eating dinosaurs), ranging from Tyrannosaurus to the much smaller dromaeosaurs (“raptors”) and troodontids.
+Discovered fossils at the site include freshwater and brackish-water mollusks, snails, ray-finned fish, elasmobranchs (the group containing sharks, stingrays, and skates), crocodiles, turtles, and a few mammal teeth and bird bones.
+But what makes the HR Bonebed stand out is that it contains an estimated 10,000 to 25,000 individual dinosaurs.2 These include Triceratops, Pachycephalosaurus, and an assortment of theropods (meat-eating dinosaurs), ranging from Tyrannosaurus to the much smaller dromaeosaurs (“raptors”) and troodontids.
 However, more than 95% of the dinosaurs represented at the HR Bonebed actually come from just one species: a large hadrosaur (“duck-billed” dinosaur) called Edmontosaurus annectens.